 The term “cornerstone content” has been talked and written about a lot recently although the concept is really not that new.
-Brian Clark, founder of Copyblogger, wrote a guide about how to create cornerstone content that Google loves 13 years ago this month.
+Brian Clark, founder of Copyblogger, wrote a guide about how to create cornerstone content that Google loves.

-With Google placing more importance on quality content, many content marketers and SEO specialists are encouraging businesses to create more long-form content (1500 words or more) to help your site stand out as an authority in your niche.
+With Google placing more importance on quality content, many content marketers and SEO specialists are encouraging businesses to create more long-form content (1500 words or more).
+This type of content helps your site stand out as an authority in your niche.

 What is cornerstone content

 - Is super-helpful information or guidance on topics that are relevant to your area of expertise

 - Educates your visitors on the problems you help them solve

 - Attracts visitors and helps them navigate the content on your website

 - Should align with your business purpose and the main focus of your site

 Cornerstone content should be content that makes a great impression on your visitors.
 You should plan to create three to five cornerstone articles based on the products and/or services you offer.
 These timeless articles should be published as web pages, not blog posts.

 Once you have your cornerstone pages created, you can then plan other content for your site that dives deeper into concepts introduced in the cornerstone articles.
 This gives you the opportunity to link your blog posts to the cornerstone article, making the cornerstone page a hub of useful information.